samsterpiece/samsite/README.md

 Link to heroku-deployed webapp version:  https://samsterapp.herokuapp.com/ Web app created utilizing the data from https://randomuser.me/

-Expected data format should be in JSON format- plain text and xml is in developmental mode, with some logic implemented but no full functionality as of this moment.
+Expected data format should be in JSON format from the randomuser website.
+Any other JSON file will give an error.

+plain text and xml is in developmental mode, with some logic implemented but no full functionality as of this moment.

 GIFs of Demos: